National Route 36 (Costa Rica)

 National Primary Route 36, or just Route 36 (Ruta Nacional Primaria 36, or Ruta 36) is a National Road Route of Costa Rica, located in the Limón province.

 Description

-In Limón province the route covers Limón canton (Limón, Valle La Estrella, Matama districts), Talamanca canton (Bratsi, Sixaola, Cahuita districts).
+In Limón province the route covers Limón canton (Limón, Valle La Estrella, and Matama districts), Talamanca canton (Bratsi, Sixaola, and Cahuita districts).

 History

 Binational Sixaola River Bridge

 The Binational Sixaola River Bridge, located at the southeast end of Route 36, is a bridge over the Sixaola River, the national border between Costa Rica and Panama.

 The bridge is under construction as of October 2019 with a projected delivery date of March 2020 and being supervised by the United Nations Office for Project Services; it will span 260 meters, 16.4 meters wide, one lane in each way, with bicycle lanes and sidewalks.
 Migration checkpoints in both countries were moved to align with the new bridge, and the old railroad bridge was dismantled to construct the new road bridge.